madmurphy/libconfini/MAN.md

 * **Section paths** will be rendered according to ECMAScript `section_name.replace(/\.*\s*$|(?:\s*(\.))+\s*|^\s+/g, "$1").replace(/\s+/g, " ")` -- within single or double quotes, if active, the text will be rendered verbatim
 * **Key names** will be rendered according to ECMAScript `key_name.replace(/^[\n\r]\s*|\s+/g, " ")` -- within single or double quotes, if active, the text will be rendered verbatim
-* **Values**, if `format.do_not_collapse_values` is active, will be cleaned of spaces at the beginning and at the end, otherwise will be rendered though the same algorithm used for key names.
+* **Values**, if `format.do_not_collapse_values` is active, will only be cleaned of spaces at the beginning and at the end, otherwise will be rendered though the same algorithm used for key names.
 * **Comments**: if multiline, ECMAScript `comment_string.replace(/(^|\n\r?|\r\n?)[ \t\v\f]*[#;]+/g, "$1")`; otherwise, ECMAScript `comment_string.replace(/^[ \t\v\f]*[#;]+/, "")`.
 * **Unknown nodes** will be rendered verbatim.